Limited Driving Privilege in Raleigh

 When a person is arrested for impaired driving—THIS IS INCORRECT – NC IS “Driving while Impaired” NOT intoxicated (DWI)—in North Carolina, one of the immediate and most damaging punishments is the loss of a driver’s license.
 People arrested for DWI automatically have their licenses suspended for 30 days, and driving privileges are revoked for at least one year if ultimately convicted.

-Many people rely on their driver’s licenses in order to get to and from work or school in the Raleigh area.
+Many people rely on their driver’s licenses in order to get to and from work or school.
 The idea of not driving for several months is simply not feasible, but for those that find themselves in the unfortunate situation of having a DWI, the law allows for the continued privilege to drive for specific purposes during specific times.